-This is the entry-level management class in the Public Safety Officer series, responsible for all daily activities and for assisting with overall department management as assigned.
+This is the full supervisory-level class in the public safety officer series, responsible for all daily activities and for assisting with overall department management as assigned.
 Responsibilities include patrol supervision, investigation, and the performance of a variety of administrative duties.
-This class is distinguished from Deputy Chief, Public Safety in that the latter has management responsibility for administrative activities, major functions, programs, and services of the Public Safety Department.
+This class is distinguished from Assistant Chief, Public Safety in that the latter has management responsibility for major functions, programs, and services of the Department of Public Safety Department.

-EXAMPLES OF ESSENTIAL FUNCTIONS (Illustrative Only)
+EXAMPLES OF ESSENTIAL JOB FUNCTIONS (Illustrative Only)

-- > Plans, schedules, assigns, reviews, and evaluates the work of Public Safety staff on an assigned shift. - Provides input into selection, disciplinary and other personnel matters; may counsel employees as required. - Plans, develops, presents, coordinates, and maintains records of training programs; trains staff in work procedures; reviews and approves reports prepared by staff; ensures that all personnel are in compliance with mandated training and are in possession of required certifications. - Schedules the work of employees to provide for coverage and makes day-to-day assignments as required by the needs of the department. - Prepares and administers briefings and deploys officers to site assignments in accordance with the needs of the District. - Responds to calls for service for permit dispensers; picks up and transports currency from various sites and locations to the campus vault; disburses funds for permit sales; counts money generated. - Evaluates operations for effectiveness, identifies trends, and anticipates changing needs for staffing, enforcement activities, training, and other related needs or deficiencies. - Ensures that departmental goals and objectives of Public Safety are met for maximum effective service delivery. - Responds to crime scenes, accidents, or emergencies, and supervises Public Safety activities, including participating in any or all crime scene processes, providing technical advice, direction, and basic medical assistance; and requests additional resources as necessary. - Identifies crime trends or other problems; develops plans and tactics to be employed in an effort to reduce crime and solve problems. - Addresses any complaints or concerns from students, the public, or other District personnel regarding public safety issues, and takes appropriate measures as necessary to ensure an expedient and satisfactory resolution.
+- > Plans, schedules, assigns, reviews, and evaluates the work of public safety staff on an assigned shift. - > Provides input into selection, disciplinary and other personnel matters; may counsel employees as required. - Plans, develops, presents, coordinates, and maintains records of training programs; trains staff in work procedures; reviews and approves reports prepared by staff; ensures that all personnel are in compliance with mandated training and are in possession of required certifications. - Schedules the work of employees to provide for coverage and makes day-to-day assignments as required by the needs of the department. - Responds to calls for service for permit dispensers; picks up and transports currency from various sites and locations to the campus vault; disburses funds for permit sales; counts money generated. - Evaluates operations for effectiveness, identifies trends, and anticipates changing needs for staffing, enforcement activities, training, and other related needs or deficiencies. - Ensures that departmental goals and objectives of Public Safety are met for maximum effective service delivery. - Responds to crime scenes, accidents, or emergencies, and supervises public safety activities, including participating in any or all crime scene processes, providing technical advice, direction, and basic medical assistance; and requests additional resources as necessary. - Identifies crime trends or other problems; develops plans and tactics to be employed in an effort to reduce crime and solve problems. - Addresses any complaints or concerns from students, the public, or other District personnel regarding public safety issues, and takes appropriate measures as necessary to ensure an expedient and satisfactory resolution. - Attends and represents the Public Safety Department in meetings as directed by the Chief or Assistant Chief, Public Safety. - Acts as a liaison with local law enforcement agencies, fire departments, and other entities as directed; coordinates special events with Event Services. - > May perform the full range of duties of a Public Safety Officer.